JimHokanson/libgit2_matlab/README.md

 https://git-scm.com/

 The git shell is the reference implementation for git.
 Unfortunately, the interface is via the command line.
 Inputs to the shell are meant to be done interactively, and outputs are meant to be read by a human.
 Although it is possible to interface with git via the shell, any programmatic understanding of the output would require parsing of free-form text and hoping that nothing changes.
+Interestingly this is actually what is done in the new form (late 2016) of the GitHub Desktop.

 ## JGit